AriFordsham/GHCWiki/building/getting-the-sources.md

 ```

-then use newest darcs.
+after doing `darcs pull -a`, then use newest darcs.
 Version 2.0.2 is broken, version 2.3.1 works.

 ## Getting a GHC source tree using git